krother/statistics/correlation.rst

 It is even possible that the correlation coefficient when the confounding categories are considered independently.
 This is called **Simpsons Paradox**.

 The problem is nasty because you cannot find out which is the confounding factor by looking at the numbers.
 Ultimately, you need *domain expertise* to interpret the data correctly.

+.. topic: Reflection Questions

+   - How is the correlation coefficient defined?
+   - How to calculate a correlation coefficient in a spreadsheet?
+   - How to interpret a correlation coefficient?
+   - When are two variables independent?
+   - What is a confounding factor?